 Applying the product owner role can be challenging, as no two products are the same.
 While products and projects vary, I have found two common ways to employ the role: Asking the customer or a customer proxy such as a product manager to take on the product owner role.
-This post discusses when the two alternatives are appropriate together with their advantages and challenges.
+This post discusses when which option is more appropriate.

 One way to apply the product owner role is to ask the customer to play the role.
 This option is particularly useful for the development of bespoke (custom) software.
 For instance, if a web application is developed for a company’s marketing group – either by an in-house team or by an external software provider–a member of the marketing group should take on the product owner role.
-This approach is illustrated by figure 1:
+For example, I play the product owner role for my company’s website, which is developed by an agency based in the south of the UK.
+This approach is illustrated by the following picture1:

 Challenges: The customer must be available, qualified, and empowered to create a successful product.
 The customer and the team must value transparency and develop a healthy, trustful relationship.
 The latter tends to be particularly challenging when the customer and the team have different interests, for instance, getting the essential features shipped as soon as possible vs. maximising revenue, or if they have had difficulties to collaborate in the past (“IT never delivers”).

-A Customer Proxy Fills the Product Owner Role
+Option Two: A Product Professional Fills the Product Owner Role

 Alternatively, we can decide to separate the customer and the product owner role.
 This option is applicable when software is developed for several customers, for instance, when a commercial software product is created or when different departments of the same company use software developed in-house.
-In both scenarios, the product owner acts as a customer proxy who listens to the ideas and requirements of the customers and users but decides when which features are released.
-Figure 2 summarises this option:
+In both scenarios, the product owner acts as a customer proxy who discovers the needs of the customers and users, and who listens to their ideas and requirements.
+But the product owner decides if and when a feature is released.
+The following picture illustrates this option:

-Advantages: Separating the customer and the product owner role helps create a product that addresses all the needs selected.
+Advantages: Separating the customer and the product owner role helps create a product that addresses the needs of the entire target group.
 It also provides the opportunity to employ professional full-time product owners with the right skills: Product managers, project managers, and business analysts can focus on playing the role effectively.